 Students in Early Years and Early Years & Primary courses are required to verify their evidence of having these immunisations; in order to protect the children that they will be working with from these diseases; as well as protecting themselves from being infected by the children.

 - Make an appointment with Monash University Health Services

 Let them know you are from the Education faculty and that you need immunisation.
 Alternatively, you can visit your own GP.

 - If you have any previous records for the MMR and Whooping Cough vaccines bring these to your appointment.
 Your GP will advise you on which immunisations or boosters you will need to meet the placement requirements.

-- Once you have received your required immunisations or boosters, the GP will need to complete, sign and stamp the immunisation compliance form.
+- Once you have received your required immunisations or boosters, the GP will need to complete, sign and stamp the immunisation compliance form (pdf).

 - Scan and upload your completed form to InPlace for the Professional Experience Office to review – see how to upload immunisation form to InPlace (pdf).